The Best Cash Back Credit Cards in Canada 2023

 • Travel and mobile device insurance included

-The Scotia Momentum Visa Infinite Card is an extremely popular rewards card since it’s one of the best Scotiabank credit cards in Canada.
 The included travel medical insurance covers you for 15 days if you’re under the age of 65.
-You also get a trip protection plan that covers things such as trip cancellation/interruption, flight delay, delayed and lost baggage, and rental car collision loss/damage insurance.
+You also get a trip protection plan that covers trip cancellation/interruption, flight delay, delayed and lost baggage, and rental car collision loss/damage insurance.
 In addition, you get mobile device insurance, purchase security, and extended warranty.
-The annual fee is typically waived for the first year, and this card often has a nice welcome bonus.

 • No annual fee